Wuwei Gansu, China Travel Guide

 Wuwei experiences a temperate continental climate, characterized by significant temperature variations throughout the year.

 Dust storms are common in spring (March-May) due to Wuwei's proximity to the Tengger Desert.
 These can reduce air quality and visibility.
-Summers may be strongly hot, calling for sun protection.
-Winters are severely cold, demanding heavy winter clothing.
+Summers may be strongly hot, phoning for sun protection.
+During winter it is severely cold, demanding heavy winter clothing.

 Most foreign nationals need a visa to enter China.
 The Type L (Tourist Visa) is the most common.
 Start your application well in advance of your travel dates.